porcinus/FreeplayInfo2Overlay/README.md

 These programs are design to work on Raspberry Pi 3 on Freeplay CM3 platform with L2R2 addon board.

-- info2png : Output battery voltage and try to predict it's level if ADC data provided , cpu load and temperature, wifi link speed (if detected) and system time.
+- info2png : Output battery voltage and try to predict it's level if ADC data provided (require MCP3021 or MCP3221 ADC chip) , CPU load and temperature, wifi link speed or IP (if detected), backlight value (if PCA9633 is set) and system time.
 Depending on arguments passed, can generate a png file, a log containing battery voltage.

 - png2fb16 : Copy a png file to a 16 bits framebuffer, to use aside of info2png (deprecated, related parts in archive folder).